Crosscanonby

 Crosscanonby (otherwise Cross Canonby) is a village and civil parish in Cumbria, England, historically part of Cumberland, near the Lake District National Park in England.
 It is situated within the Solway Coast, designated an Area of Outstanding Natural Beauty.

 The civil parish includes the larger village of Crosby and the hamlets of Birkby and Crosby Villa.
 The population of the parish was 1,054 in 2001, increasing to 1,113 at the 2011 Census.
 The parish is served by one public house, the Stag Inn, and a primary school (both in Crosby).

-Etymology
+Toponymy

 The earliest form of the name was 'Crosseby' (1123–50), from the Old Norse "'krossa býr' meaning 'bȳ (village, hamlet) marked by crosses'.
 The name 'Crosscanonby' results from the gift of land in Crosby with the church to the canons of Carlisle."

 Location

 Crosscanonby is located less than 1 mi from Cumbria's West Coast, 0.5 miles off the A5996 and North of the River Ellen.
 It is close to the southern end of Allonby Bay, an inlet of the Solway Firth.
 It is where the Norman church, St John the Evangelist's Church, Crosscanonby is situated, along with the Crosscanonby Carr.
 North of the village is where the Crosscanonby salt pans are found.
 Being known for its history as the location where salt was produced from the 1630s until about 1760, it is thought that some of the worker's cottages were constructed in this village at the same time.
 These cottages became a pub, then reverted to being cottages again in 1900.
 The coast road, B5300, which runs between the salt pans and the former cottages, was built in 1824.

 Crosscanonby is 23 mi southwest of Carlisle, 8.8 mi south of Silloth and less than 2 mi northeast of Maryport.